Beating Depression

 Don't go there

-Use the time to get out and exercise or garden or do weights
+Use the time to get out and exercise, walk or weights

 Develop good sleep ...